bjornekelund/DXLogICOMScripts/README.md

 hardware damage due to latent software defects or if wrongly configured or used.*

-This is a script kit designed for enhancing [DXLog.net](http://dxlog.net) SO2V contest operation with ICOM IC-7610 and IC-78xx but also useful for IC-7300.
+This is a script kit designed for enhancing [DXLog.net](http://dxlog.net) SO2V contest operation with ICOM IC-7610 and IC-78xx but it also contains functions useful for IC-7300.
 It is only verified on IC-7610 and IC-7300.
-Should you find any anomalies or defects when used with other radios, email me or make a pull request.
+Should you find any anomalies or defects when used with other radios, please email me or make a pull request.

 Main features are:
 1. Automatic focus shifting for radio's Main VFO knob in SO2V.